Europe·Italy·Updated April 29, 2026

 What scams target tourists in Naples?

-The most frequently reported tourist scams in Naples are Motorbike Bag Snatching, ATM Card Skimmers, Fake Plainclothes Police Document Check, with 4 classified as high severity.
+The most frequently reported tourist scams in Naples are Fake Airbnb Listings in Spanish Quarter, Fake Plainclothes Police Document Check, Motorbike Bag Snatching, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Naples?